 WSU Horticulture provides undergraduate and graduate education and research opportunities.
 Horticulture faculty contribute to a broad group of WSU plant science research projects that are contributing to increase productivity, sustainability, and innovation.
 WSU’s plant science programs are among the most productive in the nation.

-The Department of Horticulture is in the College of Agricultural, Human, and Natural Resource Sciences (CAHNRS), WSU’s biggest college, adding to the breadth and depth of opportunities for students to learn, collaborate, and innovate.
+The Department of Horticulture is in the College of Agricultural, Human, and Natural Resource Sciences, WSU’s biggest college, adding to the breadth and depth of opportunities for students to learn, collaborate, and innovate.
+Known locally as CAHNRS (pronounced Caw-Ners), you can learn more about the College by visiting the CAHNRS website.